1995parham/github-do-not-ban-us/README.md

 - let us download our private repositories and also make them public (setting control).
 - change their restriction policies to not limiting users based on their Nationality.
 - announce their decision publicly and apologize for making this situation (like what slack did before in the same situation: https://slackhq.com/an-apology-and-an-update).
+- Unfortunately, this is not the first time that Iranians have been discriminated against because of their nationality.
+For two       years, Iranians are not able to access Coursera online courses.
+Iranians can not access any of the courses related to the computer of this site. (https://www.coursera.org/)

 ## Open-source projects made by Iranian developers